drhanciles/inTouch-FE/README.md

 1. Install Dependencies: `npm install`
 1. To see the app in action locally: `npm run dev`

-## How to Use
-This app obtains/submits data through the [inTouch API] () ([repo](https://github.com/ryan-mcneil/inTouch-BE).
-A user can register/login and will have the ability to ...

-Overall, this is a simple ... that can be expanded for your purposes.

 ## Known Issues

 ## Running Tests